xThuby/ZeroInput/README.md

 if(zInput.Find((int) Command.Jump).justPressed)
 ```
 #### Todo on ZeroInput
-*Figure out if XInput triggers are buttons or sticks.
+*Need to figure out if Triggers ar being read correctly as buttons, or if they're axis in XInput.
+*If they're buttons: Modify ZeroInput accordingly.

 #### Todo on Git
 *Add better docs.